Welcome to RMC 2015!

 In just over a decade, the World Bank predicts the U.S. dollar losing its global dominance as global economic influence gradually shifts across developing and emerging economies.
 In 2010, four out of the top five economies in the world were part of the Western Hemisphere.
 By 2050, it is expected that the U.S. will be the only Western power to make it into the top five, and the collective GDP of the four leading developing countries (Brazil, Russia, India, and China – the BRICs) is likely to match that of today’s Western leading nations.
 Could this result in a brain drain away from the United States, which is projected to break the 400 million population mark around that same time?

 Registration for RMC 2015 will open on 4 November 2014.
-As space is limited, please be sure to claim your spots early.
+Registration will remain open until capacity is reached in late March, so be sure to claim your spots now!

 If you have any questions or concerns about the registration process, the conference, or anything else, please do not hesitate to contact me.
 Our staff is also available for outreach programs to visit schools in order to help them prepare for RMC.
 Feel free to contact us if this would help you.
 Thank you for your interest in RMC, and I greatly look forward to seeing you all at Opening Ceremonies!